European Union (EU) Compliance: How Ezurio is Helping Customers with RED-DA 2022/30 and Cyber Resilience Act Compliance

 • EN 18031-3: Requirements for internet connected Radio Equipment that is passing data of monetary value.

-While EN 18031 serves as an important basis for achieving compliance, it is not yet harmonized under RED, meaning manufacturers will need to work with Notified Bodies for conformity assessments.
 These standards provide detailed guidance on what needs to be implemented for RED Article 3.3 compliance.

 For detailed instructions on aligning your products with EN 18031, manufacturers can refer to the standards directly or consult with a Notified Body to ensure all specific requirements are addressed.
 Relevant updates on harmonization and additional compliance resources can also be accessed through the European Commission's website: